Nicolas-Reyland/findpydeps/README.md

 # find-py-dependencies
-Find the python dependencies used by a python file.
+Find the python dependencies used by your python files and projects.

 ## Installation (for advanced usage only)